Týn nad Vltavou

 Týn nad Vltavou ([ˈtiːn ˈnad vl̩tavou]; Moldautein) is a town in České Budějovice District in the South Bohemian Region of the Czech Republic.
 It has about 7,800 inhabitants.
 It lies on the Vltava river.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Villages of Hněvkovice na levém břehu Vltavy, Koloděje nad Lužnicí, Netěchovice, Nuzice, Předčice and Vesce are administrative parts of Týn nad Vltavou.
+Týn nad Vltavou consists of eight municipal parts (in brackets population according to the 2021 census):